ScaleLeap/selling-partner-api-sdk/README.md

   // Or use `amazonMarketplaces.CA.sellingPartner.region.awsRegion`
   // from `@scaleleap/amazon-marketplaces` package
   region: 'us-east-1',

+  // This is the role you have set in your Selling Partner API application
+  roleArn: 'arn:aws:iam::123456789012:role/your-SP-API-role-name',

+  // Static set of credentials that have the permission to assume the role above
+  credentials: {
+    accessKeyId: 'AKIAIOSFODNN7EXAMPLE',
+    secretAccessKey: 'wJalrXUtnFEMI/K7MDENG/bPxRfiCYzEXAMPLEKEY',
+  },
 })

 const marketplaceParticipations = await client.getMarketplaceParticipations()
 ```

+---

 See the full list of exported classes and types:
 [`src/api-models/index.ts`](src/api-models/index.ts).